Debabrata-Barui/Debabrata-Barui/README.md

 	- Experience on Fortigate SSO
 	- Experience on Fortigate with LDAP
 	- Experience on DHCP and IP Reservation by MAC
 	- Experience on Fortigate Monitoring Dashboard
+	- Configure DUO Authentication Proxy with FortiGate Firewall as a RADIUS Server
+	- Configure 2 Different OTP Validation Machanism  in Fortigate SSL/IPSec VPN as well as FortiGate Firewall Web Interface
+	- FortiGate RESTAPI Handling from Postman

 2. Good Knowledge on --
 	- FIM(File Integration Monitoring),